 This guideline has been made possible through a financial contribution from the Public Health Agency of Canada.
 The guidelines were developed independent of and without influence from the funding body.
-The CCSMH gratefully acknowledges the financial contribution of funders for their ongoing support and continued commitment to the area of older adults' mental health.
+The Canadian Coalition for Seniors' Mental Health (CCSMH) gratefully acknowledges the financial contribution of funders for their ongoing support and continued commitment to the area of older adults' mental health.